 This project is a great opportunity for students to try their hand at each of the different stages of filmmaking.
 They can undertake different roles on each other’s projects so they can learn more about the process from different perspectives.

-When the films are completed, you may want to organise an the school’s in-house screening for the rest of the school when the films are completed.
+When the films are completed, you may want to organise a school’s in-house screening for the rest of the school when the films are completed.